Winner of NAGC Community Service Award & PAGE Neuber-Pregler Award

 How legitimate is the Flynn effect for the gifted?
 Recommended by John D. Wasserman, George Mason University

-Flynn effect has not yet been adequately demonstrated for all levels of ability; there is some support for its validity with low ability individuals (e.g., those with intellectual disabilities or learning disabilities) but there is no substantive evidence for its validity with high ability individuals (particularly those who are intellectually gifted)...
-Also read We are about as smart as we're going to get, says IQ pioneer by Flynn himself...
+Flynn effect has not yet been adequately demonstrated for all levels of ability; there is some support for its validity with low ability individuals (e.g., those with intellectual disabilities or learning disabilities) but there is no substantive evidence for its validity with high ability individuals (particularly those who are intellectually gifted)... [many references] Also read We are about as smart as we're going to get, says IQ pioneer by Flynn himself...

 Rising Scores on Intelligence Tests